VassileiosXristopoulos/Crypto-Recommendation-Algorithms-/README.md

-# Crypto-Recommendation-Algorithms-
+# Crypto-Recommendation-Algorithms
-Department of Informatics - Software Development For Algorithm Problems Project3
+Department of Informatics - Software Development For Algorithmic Problems Project3

 An implementation of a Recommendation Algorithm, using Classification methods and Clustering.
 Given a set of Twitter users and their tweets about Cryptocurrencies, the algorithm finds other Cryptocurrencies